 Fasting for Longevity: 9 Questions for Dr. Valter D. Longo

 In the 12 years I’ve been researching longevity for Blue Zones, I’ve met dozens of great scientists.
 None, however, has a more convincing strategy to slow the aging process than Dr. Valter Longo.
-He’s an award-winning researcher, gerontology, and biological sciences professor and director of the Longevity Institute at the University of Southern California.
+He’s an award-winning researcher, a gerontology and biological sciences professor, and director of the Longevity Institute at the University of Southern California.
 Here he reveals some of his discoveries:

 1. You grew up in Molochio, one of the small towns in Italy known for its incredible longevity.
 Is there anything special about the traditional diet in Molochio?

 Yes, there’s something called pasta e vaianeia, which is slang for pasta and green beans.
 When I was growing up in Molochio, we used to eat it about five times a week.
 And what it was is a little pasta and a ton of these green beans with the pod, and then other vegetables and olive oil.
 So I think that was the perfect meal because it has a little bit of everything.
 I remember we used to always complain, “Not again!
 Not this thing again!”
 But that’s all we ate all the time.
 These ingredients are from the foods that they had because they were poor and that’s all they could afford.
 Back in the day, the bread used to be this very dark, whole bread that was incredible.
 Those are some of the things I talk about in my book, which hopefully will be published before the end of the year.
 I think that the centenarians may have benefited from eating like this for decades and decades.

 2. You’ve found that a low-protein diet is healthier for people.
 Can you tell us why?